ngasull/well-auction/README.md

 * [ ] **Create Well-Auction shop from NPCs**.
 * [ ] Competitive system with seller notification on new best offer from another player.
 * [ ] Configurable (and optional) tax for seller on each sale.
-* [ ] Better and more native inventory manipulation.

 ## Usage